Myself

 My Journey

 Since attending Syracuse University, my outlook on my passions has taken multiple twists and turns.
 I originally was pursuing a degree in Broadcast & Digital Journalism, in which I fielded and wrote multiple news stories while also developing scripts for radio sportscasts.
 Although I appreciated the adventures I had as a reporter, I longed for the ability to really flex my creative muscles.
 It was through a summer internship at a radio station that I was introduced to advertising and copywriting, and the pieces just fell in place after that.
 Since switching my major to creative advertising, I have felt the complete freedom to fully express my imagination.
-Over the course of my curriculum at Syracuse, as well as through professional-level opportunities via TNH and the AAF, I have accumulated a portfolio of creative advertising works with a focus on becoming a copywriter.
+Over the course of my curriculum at Syracuse, as well as through professional-level opportunities via the TNH student ad agency and the AAF NSAC, I have accumulated a portfolio of creative advertising works with a focus on becoming a copywriter.
 I plan to enter the workforce post-graduation, and I can’t wait to experience the journey that unfolds.